TuckerFaulk/hagman-project/README.md

 - lives: number of the lives the player has left
 - category: the category chosen by the player

-The main function of the game is split into two stages of functions:
+The main game is split into two stages of functions:

 Stage 1.
-The first stage of functions retrieves the game information to define the class variables.
+The first stage of functions retrieves the game information to define the class variables:

     - The player selects the game difficulty ("number of lives") and "category"
     - The category is then used to randomly choose a "game word"
     - This is then change into the "hidden game word"